lvan-ni/lvan-ni/README.md

 ### Hi there 👋

 🔭 I’m currently working on a portfolio website for a friend of mine.
-It's been super fun to explore how to use animation with Framer Motion.
+It's been super fun to explore how to use animation to create useful and fun moments with Framer Motion.

-😁 Feel free to follow my progress on [my portfolio](https://www.lvanni.org) and reach out
+😁 Feel free to follow my progress on [my portfolio](https://www.lvanni.org) and reach out.

-🦄 From a decade in graphic design to diving deep into code, my journey's been a blend of aesthetics and algorithms.
+🦄 From a decade in graphic design to diving deep into code, in my blend of aesthetics and algorithms dream.

 👨🏻‍💻 Currently navigating the full-stack world, I'm passionate about fusing design principles with web development to craft compelling digital experiences.